eelx001/alx-higher_level_programming/README.md

 # Compilation Process
 ### 1. PYTHON
-The source code in python is saved as a . py file which is then compiled into a format known as byte code, byte code is then converted to machine code.
-After the compilation, the code is stored in . pyc files and is regenerated when the source is updated.
+The source code in python is saved as a `.py` file which is then compiled into a format known as byte code, byte code is then converted to machine code.
+After the compilation, the code is stored in `.pyc` files and is regenerated when the source is updated.

 ![1_FUNvzxCilab_HdK3IaQcoA](https://github.com/elyse502/alx-higher_level_programming/assets/125453474/169a4eb8-93d9-4f56-9aff-21535794ebed)